 - The largest of the three reservoirs, with a volume of 2,727m3 and a maximum winter turnover of 48 hours

 Learn more about our water systems in our water system reports below.

 The City of Terrace wishes to remind all residents that water sprinkling restrictions are enforced year-round.

-- ODD numbered addresses – On ODD-numbered days from 7 pm–10 pm
+- ODD-numbered addresses – On ODD-numbered days from 7 pm–10 pm

 - EVEN-numbered addresses – On EVEN-numbered days from 7 pm–10 pm

 - Hand sprinkling of flowers and shrubs with a controlled nozzle is allowed at any time.

 These time restrictions are remaining in place to ensure that we have water available in case of a wildfire, and to keep the costs of delivering water to a minimum.
 Please be conscious of your water use to help us avoid having to increase the restrictions again.

 Thanks for your cooperation during these hot and dry conditions!